 "We haven't finalized all the details," said Leo, his smile beginning to show, "but aside from that, I'm good to go as a part-time Elder."

-He hardly completed the sentence when Piper's mind blurred from sheer joy as she threw her arms around his neck.
+He hardly completed the sentence when Piper threw her arms around his neck.
 Though taken aback by the intensity of her reaction, Leo recovered his senses to wind his arms around her waist and bury his face in her hair.
 Laughing, he lifted her off the floor and spun around twice.
 When Leo set her down, they stayed in each other's arms, still giddy with happiness.

-Though he acted subdued in comparison, Chris was as overjoyed as they were.
-The vote had been a narrow one—seven to five in favor of Leo.
-The losing Elders had looked positively sour on their way out, but the best part was his parents.
+The vote had been a narrow one—seven to five in favour of Leo.
+The losing Elders had looked positively sour on their way out, but the real reward for Chris was watching his parents.
 He'd never seen them express that degree of affection to one another in either timeline.
 It was a surreal sight; he felt like the kid in the movies whose parents rediscovered their love and reunited as a family.